SomeHotel/OC-Lore/1- Party/Corelia.md

 -
 # History
 - Raised among Wood elves and taught nature magic
-- Was captured by slavers as a child and has only recently escaped captivity
+- Was captured by slavers as a child and escaped captivity when she was a teenager, where she met [[Maelis Nighthollow|Maelis]] shortly after
 - Never met her parents but knows they're alive somewhere
+-
 # Personality
 - Extremely distrustful of humans
 - Doesn't like ice cream (thinks its too cold and sweet)